 The transferability of credits you earn at CES College is at the complete discretion of the institution to which you seek to transfer.
 Acceptance of the certificate you earn in the Vocational Nursing Program at CES College is also at the complete discretion of the institution to which you seek to transfer.
 If the certificate that you earn at CES College is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at CES College will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending CES College to determine if your certificate will transfer.
+This may include contacting an institution to which you may seek to transfer.